End of life: understanding medical aid in dying

 1. Be an adult;

-2. Be insured under Quebec’s Public Health Insurance Plan (RAMQ);
+2. Be insured under Quebec’s Public Health Insurance Plan;

 3. Experience persistent and unbearable physical or mental suffering that cannot be alleviated under conditions that the patient considers tolerable;